vuicoin-project/vuicash-bitcore/README.md

 #### Build VuiCash Core

-1. Clone the qtum source code and cd into `qtum`
+1. Clone the vuicash source code and cd into `vuicash`

         git clone --recursive https://github.com/yody-project/vuicash-bitcore.git
         cd vuicash-bitcore

-2. Build qtum-core:
+2. Build vuicash-core:

-    Configure and build the headless qtum binaries as well as the GUI (if Qt is found).
+    Configure and build the headless vuicash binaries as well as the GUI (if Qt is found).

     You can disable the GUI build by passing `--without-gui` to configure.